JaiRaga/Hackerrank-Alogrithms/README.md

 # Hackerrank-Alogrithms
-### Problems from the Problem solving section of hackerrank site.
+### Problems from the Problem solving section of the hackerrank site.